AtomMaterialUI/material-theme-docs/docs/development/installation.md

 for the different platforms.

 Plugins can be written either in Java, Groovy or Kotlin.
-You can use any editor to write plugins: Atom, Sublime, Visual Studio Code… though for obvious reasons, it's preferable to use a JetBrains IDE so you can debug easier.
+You can use any editor to write plugins: Atom, Sublime, Visual Studio Code… though for obvious reasons, it's preferable to use a JetBrains IDE, so you can debug easier.
 You can use either IntelliJ IDEA or the free
 [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/).